Central Park Tower: Financing difficulties

 By March 2017, Extell disclosed that it had spent $939 million on the development of the tower since 2014, including over $300 million in 2016 alone.
 The tower's completion date was also pushed back another year to November 2020.
 At the same time, Nordstrom invested another $25 million, with a put option that allowed the company to force Extell to repurchase the store space if it was not ready by December 2018.
 A further $168 million came from EB-5 investors.
 In May 2017, SMI changed the terms for its equity investment, so that Extell could keep looking for a construction loan until the end of 2017.
 That June, Israeli bondholders became concerned that Extell would be unable to meet its bond obligations as it held only $120 million in cash, still had not closed a construction loan, and still had its bonds classified as junk bonds with a 13 percent interest rate.
 A month later, over 40 private and institutional bondholders met to discuss whether to force early repayment on the bonds.
-Extell was scheduled to repay $180 million in December 2018 but investors were worried that the company could not raise the cash, as the declining luxury market had made the unit pricing unrealistic.
+Extell was scheduled to repay $180 million in December 2018 but investors were worried that the company could not raise the cash.
+At the time, demand for luxury units was declining significantly.

 Following the bondholder's meeting, Extell signed a term sheet for a $900 million construction loan with JPMorgan Chase in August 2017.
 That same month, an Israeli bond rating agency downgraded the credit ratings for all of Extell's bonds after the company revealed it had just $36 million in cash on hand.
 Extell stated that it intended to close on the loan with JPMorgan before the end of the year, but the cash on hand would not be able to sustain construction through 2018 without a loan.
 SMI also agreed to push back the deadline on their put option for a third time, from December 2017 to June 2018.
-At the end of 2017, Extell announced it closed on $900 million in construction financing from JPMorgan Chase and an additional $235 million preferred equity investment from a hedge fund.
-The preferred equity carried an interest rate of 11 percent while the senior loan carried the high rate of Libor plus 4.5%.
-JPMorgan required repayment of the loan by December 2021 and also stipulated that Extell must sell $500 million worth of apartments by December 2020 or face default.
+In January 2018, Extell finally obtained the $1.1 billion it had been seeking.
+This consisted of $900 million in construction financing from JPMorgan Chase, with a 4.5% interest rate, and an additional $235 million preferred equity investment from hedge fund BlueCrest, with a 11% interest rate.
+JPMorgan required repayment of the loan by December 2021 and also stipulated that Extell sell $500 million worth of apartments by December 2020 or face default.
+Meanwhile, if BlueCrest's loan went into default, Extell had to give BlueCrest two of the penthouses.
 In March 2018, Extell announced they would be selling 17 percent of the equity in the tower to a group of investors for $107 million, sparking another downgrade of Extell's bonds.
+The delays prompted one investor to withdraw.